A Guide to Carnation Colours and Meanings for Mother’s Day

 There’s more to carnations than being a “filler” flower for arrangements and bouquets.
 Besides being a widely-used cut flower, it also sits pretty in corsages and boutonnières on those all-important days such as weddings and proms.
-However, as Mother’s Day inches closer, this flower with frilly petals takes on a special significance - in many countries, carnations are regarded as the official Mother’s Day flower.
+However, as Mother’s Day inches closer, this flower with frilly petals takes on a special significance - in many countries, carnations are regarded as the official Mother’s Day symbol and flower.

 If you live in Australia, you probably gift or send chrysanthemums to mark Mother’s Day.
 But if you’re in the mood to try something different this year, mum will surely approve of fresh carnations!
 Such is the popularity of the carnation as a traditional Mother’s Day gift across the world, that it has become a symbol of motherly love.

-Why Carnations are Official Mother’s Day Flowers
+Why Carnations are the Official Mother’s Day Flowers

 Featured vase arrangement: Flamingo in Glass Vase

 The carnation as an official Mother’s Day flower gained widespread fame when Anna Jarvis, commonly known as the “founder” of the modern Mother’s Day, distributed hundreds of white carnations when she first officially celebrated this day in the United States in 1908.
 Carnations were her flower of choice because they were her mother’s favourite blooms.